lenabeliazi/kafka-web-flux/README.md

 (GET)http://localhost:8000/api/users/ -> to get a list of all the users (POST)http://localhost:8000/api/users/ -> to create a user (you must created a json body) (GET)http://localhost:8000/api/users/{userId}-> to get a specific user by id

+You can also take a loook at the UserControllerTest, which shows you how to use the WebTestClient annotation.